ember-cli-deploy/ember-cli-deploy/docs/v1.0.x-beta.1/using-plugins.md

 ## How to choose a plugin

-Now that you [have decided](../determining-needs) how your deploy strategy will look like the best thing to do is to look through the [existing plugins](/plugins) as it's very likely that someone else in the community has implemented what you need.
+After [deciding](../determining-needs) your deploy structure, the best thing to do is look through the [existing plugins](/plugins), odds are that someone else in the community has implemented what you need.

 It's also a good idea to ask for advice on the `#ec-deploy` channel of the [ember community slack](https://ember-community-slackin.herokuapp.com/).

-If everything else fails then it's time to [write your own](../creating-a-plugin)
+If everything else fails then it's time to [write your own](../creating-a-plugin).

 ## Adding Plugins